 High-Protein Meal Prep Made Simple

 This is the main BeefSteakVeg hub for high-protein meal prep.
-Start here if you want beginner guides, grocery lists, weekly plans, work lunches, budget meals, freezer meals, protein sources, storage tips, and easy routines you can actually repeat.
+Start here if you want beginner guides, grocery lists, weekly plans, work lunches, budget meals, freezer meals, protein bowl recipes, protein sources, storage tips, and easy routines you can actually repeat.

-The goal is simple: keep better food ready, make protein easier to eat, and reduce the daily question of what should I make now?
+The goal is simple: keep better food ready, make protein easier to eat, and remove the daily stress of figuring out what to cook.

 Quick Answer

 High-protein meal prep means preparing meals around protein sources like chicken, beef, eggs, fish, tofu, dairy, beans, or lentils, then adding vegetables, a base, flavor, and storage that makes meals easy to grab.
-Beginners should start with 2 to 3 proteins, 2 vegetables, 1 to 2 bases, and 2 sauces for the week.
+Beginners should start with two to three proteins, two vegetables, one to two bases, and two sauces for the week.

 Your complete starting point for high-protein meal prep.